mcfarhat/gk-steemit-info/README.md

 16. <a href="https://www.dropbox.com/s/d4x3fomh6ezzqc9/steemit_user_voted_posts_widget.png?dl=0">Screenshot showing the Steemit User Voted Posts widget on the selection screen</a>
 17. <a href="https://www.dropbox.com/s/i9xyh5h8cr08c99/steemit_user_voted_posts_configuration.png?dl=0">Screenshot showing the configuration options of the Steemit User Voted Posts widget</a>
 18. <a href="https://www.dropbox.com/s/w1tohwteylaumsl/steemit_user_voted_posts_display.png?dl=0">Screenshot of a sample outcome of the Steemit User Voted Posts widget</a>
+19. <a href="https://www.dropbox.com/s/hpcft06lcl21b67/steemit_tag_filtered_voted_posts_widget.png?dl=0">Screenshot showing the Steemit Tag  Filtered Voted Posts widget on the selection screen</a>
+20. <a href="https://www.dropbox.com/s/1lgf4juut03oxbd/steemit_tag_filtered_voted_posts_configuration.png?dl=0">Screenshot showing the configuration options of the Steemit Tag Filtered Voted Posts widget</a>
+21. <a href="https://www.dropbox.com/s/ix5uokipyhxeibb/steemit_tag_filtered_voted_posts_widget_display.png?dl=0">Screenshot of a sample outcome of the Steemit Tag Filtered Voted Posts widget</a>
+22. <a href="https://www.dropbox.com/s/yot24e1wmoi6f2o/steemit_tag_filtered_voted_posts_shortcode_display.png?dl=0">Screenshot of a sample outcome of the Steemit Tag Filtered Voted Posts Shortcode version along with filtering enabled</a>

 ## Changelog

+### 0.8.0
+- Exluding specific voters options has been included for both widget and shortcode
+- Front End Filtering option and controllers has been implemented
+- Adding capability of loading full matching post count up to max content
+- Adding post date/time per each post

+### 0.7.0
+- Creation of New widget and relevant shortcode to allow display of steemit posts on any wordpress site whether in a widget or on a page/post with several filtering options
+- Display enhancements for single post view across the plugin's widgets/shortcodes
+- Refactoring stylesheet code into a separate plugin specific stylesheet file.
+- Minor bug fix for older shortcodes

 ### 0.6.0
 - Adding new widget/shortcode to display specific user's voted posts